adamtiger/tinyGPUlang/docs/s3_ast.md

   ret:   void
 ```

-The connection can be understood by the help of the ideas.
+The connection can be understood by the help of the id values.

 The tgl code is in the examples/add_vec.tgl file.
 Which contains: